freezpmark/dash-app-naive-bayes-visualization/README.md

 via graphs.

 (Python, Dash framework, Jupyter Notebook, HTML, CSS)

 <b>Note:</b> Web application's code is outdated since it was implemented in the early stages of Dash framework.
-My version had been using experimental parts of libraries and there were other changes that broke the code.
+My version had been using experimental parts of library and there were other changes that broke the code.
 Might get updated sometime in the future.